Plancherel formula for $\mathrm{GL}_n(F)\backslash \mathrm{GL}_n(E)$ and applications to the Ichino-Ikeda and formal degree conjectures for unitary groups: Preliminaries

-Let $V$ be a Fr\'echet space or a strict LF space then we define $\cS(\Temp_{\ind}(G),V)$ as the space of functions $f:\Temp_{\ind}(G)\to V$ such that \begin{itemize} \item $f$ is smooth (in the sense of Section \ref{Section representations}); \item In the Archimedean case, $f$ {\em and all its derivatives are of rapid decay}: for every Levi subgroup $M$ of $G$, every $k\geqslant 1$, every continuous semi-norm $\nu$ on $V$ and every $D\in \Sym^\bullet(\cA^*_{M,\C})$ that we see as a differential operator with constant coefficients on $i\cA_M^*$ we have
+Let $V=\bigcup_n V_n$ be a LF space where $(V_n)_n$ is an increasing sequence of Fr\'echet spaces with continuous inclusions.
+We say that a function $f:\Temp_{\ind}(G)\to V$ is {\em Schwartz} if it is smooth (in the sense of Section \ref{Section representations}) and satisfies: \begin{num} \item In the Archimedean case, $f$ {\em and all its derivatives are of rapid decay} that is: for every $k\geqslant 0$ there exists $n>0$ such that for every Levi subgroup $M$ of $G$, every $d>0$, every continuous seminorm $\lVert .\rVert_{V_n}$ on $V_n$ and every $D\in \Sym^k(\cA^*_{M,\C})$ that we see as a differential operator of order $k$ with constant coefficients on $i\cA_M^*$ we have